 Children develop their movement skills at different ages.
 For girls it is between five and eight years, and for boys it is between six and nine.

 This stage is very important for them to ‘grow up’.
 This is why they need to do activities from an early age which focus on helping them to develop.

 All basic movement skills are very important and a lot of them rely on each other to be successful.
 For example, if your child isn’t happy having water on and around their face, streamlining, rotating and even keeping afloat may be an issue.

-The core skills of swimming and their animal guides
+The Core Aquatic Skills of swimming and their animal guides

-Below you will find a list of the core skills of swimming.
-They are represented by an animal character, and you can find them in our special children’s story books for the Foundation Framework.
+Below you’ll find a list of the Core Aquatic Skills of swimming.
+They’re represented by an animal character, and you can find them in our special children’s story books for the Pre-School Framework.